mhmatthewhugley/OnePlus-Nord-N10-5G-T-Mobile-BE2028-Carrier-Unlocked-Multiple_Things/README.md

 \
 then there are two methods of getting to the bootloader:
 \
-. unlock the phone screen then hold the power button and click the 3 dots and click "Bootloader"
+. unlock the phone screen then hold the power button and click the 3 dots and click "Bootloader".
 \
 or
 \